ornl-ssd/cpp-novice/_episodes/11-arrays.md

 <img src="{{ site.github.url }}/fig/11-arrays-multi-02.png"/>

-Multi-dimensional arrays are not limited to two indices (i.e., two dimensions).
-They can contain as many dimensions as needed.
-Although be careful, as the amount of memory needed for the array can increase substantially with each dimension.
+Multi-dimensional arrays are not limited to two dimensions, but can be declared with any number of dimensions.
+Be aware that the amount of memory needed for the array can increase substantially with each added dimension.

 For example:

 ~~~
 char century [100][365][24][60][60];